Turk Barrett

 Turk Barrett is a fictional character appearing in American comic books published by Marvel Comics.
 The character is usually depicted in stories featuring Daredevil, in which his inept schemes are played as comic relief.

-Barrett was a recurring character in the Marvel shows Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Defenders, and The Punisher set in the Marvel Cinematic Universe, portrayed by Rob Morgan.
+Barrett was a recurring character in the Marvel shows Daredevil (2015-2016), Luke Cage (2016-2018), The Defenders (2017), The Punisher (2017-2019), Jessica Jones (2018), and Iron Fist (2018) set in the Marvel Cinematic Universe (MCU), portrayed by Rob Morgan.

 Publication history

 Turk Barrett first appears in Daredevil #69 (Oct.
 1970) and was created by writer Roy Thomas and artist Gene Colan.